Coronavirus unleashes wave of fraud in US amid fear and scarcity

-WASHINGTON (AP) — A 39-year-old former investment manager in Georgia was already facing federal federal charges that he robbed hundreds of retirees of their savings through a Ponzi scheme when the rapid spread of COVID-19 presented an opportunity.
+WASHINGTON (AP) — A 39-year-old former investment manager in Georgia was already facing federal charges that he robbed hundreds of retirees of their savings through a Ponzi scheme when the rapid spread of COVID-19 presented an opportunity.

 In this image provided by U.S. Immigration and Customs Enforcement, this March 24, 2020 photo shows unapproved COVID-19 tests that were seized on March 22, 2020, from the DHL Express Consignment Facility at JFK Airport in the Queens borough of New York.
 Federal officials say the COVID-19 outbreak has unleashed a wave of fraud.
 An arm of the Department of Homeland Security, Homeland Security Investigations, has opened more than 300 cases in recent weeks that include counterfeit products and medicines as well as fake tests for the virus.
 (U.S. Immigration and Customs Enforcement via AP)